 The Yellowstone Art Museum strives to provide a rewarding experience to all of our visitors.
 We believe that each individual sees, hears, and understands the world from different perspectives.
-We can accommodate visitors with many kinds of disabilities, can offer multi-sensory experiences, and our site is ADA-compliant and fully accessible.
+We welcome visitors of all abilities, offer multi-sensory experiences, and our site is ADA-compliant and fully accessible.

 Both of the YAM’s buildings are fully wheelchair accessible, including elevators and lifts, restrooms, and our café.
 The main museum is located at 401 North 27th Street and the Visible Vault is at 505 North 26th Street.